The best hotels in Aix-en-Provence

 Noise is worth thinking about.
 Hotels in Vieil Aix around Place des Cardeurs and Rue de la Verrerie can be loud on Friday and Saturday nights until well past midnight.
 If you're a light sleeper, Quartier Mazarin or Quartier Pigonnet will serve you better.
 Always ask for a courtyard-facing room when you check in.

-Aix-en-Provence's best neighborhoods
+Aix-en-Provence's best hotel regions

 Stay within the historic centre if you can. everything worth seeing is walkable from Cours Mirabeau.
 Quartier Mazarin is our top pick for first-timers: quieter than the centre, still dead central, and noticeably cheaper per night.